-For simplicity, assume that two agents interact and that one of these, the entrepreneur, owns a knowledge asset that is "inside his head" (e.g., an entrepreneurial idea) and the other agent, the scientist, owns the only other asset in the relation which we may assume to be a patent.
-Both assets are necessary to the create value in the relation, and they are (strictly) complementary, so that the one is of zero value without the other.
+This kind of reasoning may be utilized to get an understanding of the implications of knowledge assets for the boundaries of the firm.
+Assume, therefore, a purely "knowledge-based" team, consisting of two agents and two knowledge assets.
+In this team, the entrepreneur owns a knowledge asset that is "inside his head" (e.g., an entrepreneurial idea) and the other agent, the scientist, owns the only other asset in the relation which we may assume to be a patent.
+Both assets are necessary to the create value in the relation, and they are (strictly) complementary, so that any asset is of zero value without the other.
 It is prohibitively costly to communicate the knowledge embodied in the entrepreneurial idea from the entrepreneur to the scientist, so it is effectively non-alienable.
 Moreover, it is not possible to write a comprehensive contract, governing the use of the assets in all contingencies.
 Given this, we may ask who should own the (alienable) patent which - in terms of incomplete contracts approach - is the same as asking who should own the firm.

 In this setting, if the entrepreneur makes an effort investment, that is, elaborates on his idea and creates extra value, the scientist can effect a hold-up on the entrepreneur, since the latter needs access to the patent to create value (and the contract is incomplete).
 Of course, the reverse also holds, so that if the scientist makes an effort investment, for example, makes a spin-off patent, the entrepreneur can hold-up the scientist by threatening to withdraw from the relation.
-One can show (details in Hart and Moore 1990 and Brynjolfsson 1994) that because of the externality problem that the hold-up threat creates, every agent underinvests; specifically, each party invests to the point where the marginal cost of effort investment equals 1⁄2 of the marginal value (because they are assumed to split the extra surplus 50 : 50).
+One can show (details in Hart and Moore 1990 and Brynjolfsson 1994) that because of the externality problem that the hold-up threat creates, every agent invests too little; specifically, each party invests to the point where the marginal cost of effort investment equals $\frac{1}{2}$ of the marginal value (because they are assumed to split the extra surplus 50:50).
 Suppose now that the entrepreneur owns both the patent and the entrepreneurial idea.
 This will strengthen the entrepreneur's incentives (the scientist cannot hold him up anymore) and it will leave the scientist's incentives unaffected.
-Therefore, this ownership arrangement should be chosen.
+Rational agents will choose this arrangement.